wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Conduct reviews regularly</strong> - Frequently review how workload monitoring is implemented and update it based on significant events and changes

-   * <strong>Monitor end-to-end tracing of requests through your system</strong> - Use AWS X-Ray or third-party tools so that developers can more easily analyze and debug distributed systems to understand how their applications and its underlying services are performing
+   * <strong>Monitor end-to-end tracing of requests through the system</strong> - Use AWS X-Ray or third-party tools so that developers can more easily analyze and debug distributed systems to understand how their applications and its underlying services are performing

-7. How do you design your workload to adapt to changes in demand?
+7. How do you design workloads to adapt to changes in demand?

-   * <strong>Use automation when obtaining or scaling resources</strong> - When replacing impaired resources or scaling your workload, automate the process by using managed AWS services, such as Amazon S3 and AWS Auto Scaling.
+   * <strong>Use automation when obtaining or scaling resources</strong> - When replacing impaired resources or scaling workloads, automate the process by using managed AWS services, such as Amazon S3 and AWS Auto Scaling.
 You can also use third-party tools and AWS SDKs to automate scaling.

    * <strong>Obtain resources upon detection of impairment to a workload</strong> - Scale resources reactively when necessary if availability is impacted, to restore workload availability.

    * <strong>Obtain resources upon detection that more resources are needed for a workload</strong> - Scale resources proactively to meet demand and avoid availability impact.

-   * <strong>Load test your workload</strong> - Adopt a load testing methodology to measure if scaling activity meets workload requirements.
+   * <strong>Load test workloads</strong> - Adopt a load testing methodology to measure if scaling activity meets workload requirements.

 8. How do you implement change?

    * <strong>Use runbooks for standard activities such as deployment</strong> - Runbooks are the predefined steps used to achieve specific outcomes.
 Use runbooks to perform standard activities, whether done manually or automatically.
 Examples include deploying a workload, patching it, or making DNS modifications.

-   * <strong>Integrate functional testing as part of your deployment</strong> - Functional tests are run as part of automated deployment.
+   * <strong>Integrate functional testing as part of deployments</strong> - Functional tests are run as part of automated deployment.
 If success criteria are not met, the pipeline is halted or rolled back.

-   * <strong>Integrate resiliency testing as part of your deployment</strong> - Resiliency tests (as part of chaos engineering) are run as part of the automated deployment pipeline in a pre-prod environment.
+   * <strong>Integrate resiliency testing as part of deployments</strong> - Resiliency tests (as part of chaos engineering) are run as part of the automated deployment pipeline in a pre-prod environment.

    * <strong>Deploy using immutable infrastructure</strong> - This is a model that mandates that no updates, security patches, or configuration changes happen in-place on production workloads.
 When a change is needed, the architecture is built onto new infrastructure and deployed into production.